sunlightlabs/django-mediasync/README.rst

 * cleanup of core mediasync module
 * addition of mediasync.utils for programmatic, single file uploads
+* files at root static directory are now synced instead of just directories
+* CSS and JS slimmers are no longer included by default

 Thanks to Kenneth Reitz for his contribution to this release.